CleasbyCode/pdvzip/README.md

 Opening the cmd file from the desktop, on its first run, Windows may display a security warning.
 Clear this by clicking '***More info***' then select '***Run anyway***'.

-To avoid security warnings, run the image file from a Windows command terminal, as shown in the above example.
+To avoid security warnings, run the image file from a Windows console, as shown in the above example.

 For common video/audio files, Linux requires '***vlc (VideoLAN)***', Windows uses the set default media player.
 PDF '*.pdf*', Linux requires the '***evince***' application, Windows uses the set default PDF viewer.